Elbert L. Lampson: Career

 Elbert L. Lampson was reared on his father's farm, and with increasing years he performed a larger share of the duties of the establishment.
 At the same time he attended the district schools, and when he was seventeen he entered the Grand River Institute at Austinburg, attending one term each school year and then teaching, and in this way he continued until he graduated with the Bachelor of Science degree in 1875.
 About that time he married, and continued teaching and also began the study of law at Jefferson under the late Congressman Northway.
 In 1876 he became a student in the law department at the University of Michigan, and was graduated Bachelor of Laws in 1878, and admitted to the Ohio bar the same year.
 Mr. Lampson then engaged in private practice at Jefferson, and was an active member of the bar until 1883.
 Since that year other interests have served to deflect him largely from the legal profession.

 In 1883 Mr. Lampson bought the Jefferson Gazette, and was editor and publisher of that Republican newspaper until about 1900.
 Sometime afterward the ownership and management of the Gazette were transferred to a new firm, consisting of E.C.
 Lampson, son of Elbert L., and R.D.
 Lampson, brother of Elbert L. Mr. Lampson was vice president of the Jefferson Banking company and chairman of its discount committee.
 Through his private business interests had been woven a thread of public service, portions of which had demanded much of his time and energies.
 From 1877 to 1885 he served as county school examiner of Ashtabula County.
 He also held such offices as township trustee, president of the Board of Education, justice of the peace and treasurer of the Ashtabula County Agricultural Society.
 He was a delegate to the Republican National Convention at Chicago in 1884, being secretary of the Ohio delegation and a member of the Blaine Conference Committee.
 In 1885 he was elected to represent Ashtabula County in the General Assembly of Ohio, and was reelected in 1887.
 In 1888 he was chosen speaker of the Ohio House of Representatives, and during the two sessions he presided the only appeal, taken from his decisions was sustained in his favor.

+In 1907, Lampson privately funded the creation of a Civic Forum Library in Jefferson, established in an unused reading room above the offices of the Jefferson Gazette.
+This was intended to house political pamphlets and congressional memorabilia he had accumulated during his service as reading clerk, particularly handbills from the Blaine and McKinley campaigns and annotated copies of congressional transcripts.
+Although the collection was catalogued by local volunteers, the library closed within two years.